BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

 ## 🚀 Setup Instructions

-After prerequisites are met, follow these steps to initialize and configure your BazzarVoice OOPE app:
+After prerequisites are met, follow these steps to initialize and configure your BazaarVoice OOPE app:

 1. **Log In to Adobe I/O CLI**
    ```bash